max-kre/mage-of-campfires/README.md

   - should instantiate tower kind chosen by user
 - class or sth to handle concatination of tower munition-effects (puddles etc)
 - menu to build new towers
+- menu for tech tree / research
+- menu for ressource generating stuff (windmill, farm)
 - Unittests
   - for tower class
   - for enemy class
 - maybe class to handle stats (like basestats) for towers
-- - maybe class to handle stats (like basestats) for enemies
+  - maybe class to handle stats (like basestats) for enemies
 - maybe pypoetry to handle venv and unittest execution
+-

+## Ideas for Game
+- Upgrading towers
+- tech tree for new upgrades and towers
+- free placement of towers or in grid
+- ressource generating stuff to get currency to buy towers